Printer Friendly PDF

 - HIV/AIDS: Men with HIV and AIDS have an elevated risk of testicular cancer.

-- Build-up of liquid in the scrotum
+- Build-up of blood or fluid in the scrotum

 - Swollen testicles or a lump with no pain

-- Change in feeling or sudden growth of the testicle
+- Change in feeling in the testicle

 - Heavy feeling in the scrotum